Reparations for Black Americans seeing unprecedented national support, advocates say - NewsBreak

 “Juneteenth is a celebration of our freedom,” Milton said.
 “And what we know is that we’re still fighting for our freedom to this day.
 This is a united voice saying that our freedom is not yet realized.
 And we will get more free, if you repair what you’ve done.”

-The post Reparations for Black Americans seeing unprecedented national support, advocates say appeared first on Missouri Independent .
+The post Reparations for Black Americans seeing unprecedented national support, advocates say appeared first on Louisiana Illuminator .